yuewuo/RetroTurboAE/README.md

 Then you can open the browser and visit [http://localhost/retroturbo/](http://localhost/retroturbo/) for GUI, as shown below:

 ![](WebGUI/webgui.png)

+You should see a green `connected` as well as a not null TurboHost ID, if not, please check host program.

 It mainly contains three parts, namely script block, log block and data visualization block.
 You can type your Lua code in the script block on the right side, then click the green button `run code` to execute them.
 We save our experiment scripts in `WebGUI/lua` folder if you're interested in how they interacts with real hardware and assist with our experiments.